 The term 'SV' has continued to defy any widely accepted definition.
 Its various definitions are contingent upon the realm within which it is being applied.
-For instance, Wood and Leighton (2010) define it as the 'soft' non-financial impact of organisations, programmes of work and investments which may include, but is not limited to, communities', individual and, in certain cases, environmental well-being.
+For instance, Wood and Leighton (2010) define it as the 'soft' non-financial impact of organisations, programmes of work and investments which may include, but is not limited to, communities, individual and, in certain cases, environmental wellbeing.
 Furthermore, Russell (2013) defines SV as the outcome benefits of certain activities, performed by any organisation, which are important to the organisation's stakeholders.
-Similarly, Mulgan (2010) defines SV as the value that non-governmental organisations, social enterprises, social ventures and social programmes create.
-According to the Public Services (Social Value) Act 2012 (2012), SV can be defined as the notion of maximising additional outcomes developed through procuring goods and services which surpass the initial benefit of the goods and services themselves.
-This proliferation of definitions demonstrates the subjective nature of SV and hence renders its measurement and enforceability through conventional contracts difficult (Wood and Leighton, 2010).
+Similarly, Mulgan (2010) defines SV as the value that non-governmental organisations, social enterprises, social ventures, and social programmes create.
+According to the Social Value Act (Cabinet Office, 2012), SV can be defined as the notion of maximising additional outcomes developed through procuring goods and services which surpasses the initial benefit of the goods and services themselves.
+This proliferation of definitions portray the subjective nature of SV and hence renders its measurement and enforceability through conventional contracts difficult (Wood and Leighton, 2010).

-In this study, SV for ICOs is defined as the additional outcome of their investment programs, delivered through organisational funds, towards their local communities varying from using local suppliers, employing local work forces and creating apprenticeships opportunities.
-This definition is engendered by the stipulations of the Public Services (Social Value) Act 2012 (2012) and the NOGICD Act as well as views espoused by Watermeyer (2000) and Wells and Hawkins (2008).
-The increasing adoption of SV as a project outcome and the need to ensure that ICOs are suitably positioned to drive its implementation render this study imperative.
+In this study, SV for ICOs is defined as the additional outcome of their investment programs, delivered through organisational funds, towards their local communities varying from utilising local suppliers, employing local work forces and creating apprenticeships opportunities.
+This definition is engendered by the stipulations of the SV Act, the NOGICD Act as well as views espoused by Watermeyer (2000) and Wells and Hawkins (2008).
+The increasing adoption of SV as a project outcome and the need to ensure that ICOs are suitably positioned to drive its implementation renders this study imperative.
 Undoubtedly, there is need for the creation of effective relationships within the supply chain by ICOs to engender successful implementation.
 It is this study's major proposition that the ability of an ICO to achieve successful implementation is significantly influenced by the type of contracting strategy it adopts.
 This proposition is buttressed by similar propositions proffered by Rwelamila et al. (2000) on the inability of construction projects to deliver on sustainability parameters due to inappropriate organisational structures and the unsuitability of the traditional contract strategy for the attainment of such purposes.

-3. Procurement systems as mediums for SV implementation
+Procurement Systems as Mediums for SV Implementation

-Procurement systems in construction have been defined by Rwelamila (1996), as cited in the paper by Rwelamila et al. (2000), as 'the organisational structure adopted by Clients for the management of the design and construction of a building project'.
-Rowlinson (1999: p.
-29) describes it as being 'about the acquisition of project resources for the realization of a constructed facility'.
-McDermott (1999) refers to the International Council for Building and Construction Working Group 92's definition of construction procurement as a framework within which construction is brought about, acquired or obtained.
+Procurement systems in construction have been defined by Rwelamila (1996) as cited in Rwelamila et al. (2000) as "the organisational structure adopted by Clients for the management of the design and construction of a building project."
+Rowlinson (1999) describes it as being "about the acquisition of project resources for the realization of a constructed facility" (pp. 29).
+McDermott (1999) refers to the International Council for Building and Construction (CIB) Working Group 92's definition of construction procurement as a framework within which construction is brought about, acquired or obtained.
 Furthermore, he identifies the components of an effective procurement system as consisting of the several methods employed in the design and construction of the given facility; the cultural, managerial, economic, environmental and political issues which might affect the procurement process.

-Rowlinson (1999) asserts that what has been typically referred to as procurement systems - namely, design-and-build, traditional and divided contract approaches - are not really procurement systems but rather contracting strategies.
-He admits that these contracting strategies - alongside other variables such as the national culture, organisational form, payment methods, overlap of project phases, selection process, source of project finance, contract documents, leadership, authority and responsibility, and performance - form what could be referred to as a procurement system.
+Rowlinson (1999) asserts that what has been typically referred to as procurement systems, namely; Design and Build, Traditional and Divided Contract approaches, respectively are not really procurement systems but rather contracting strategies.
+He admits that these contracting strategies alongside other variables such as the national culture, organisational form, payment methods, overlap of project phases, selection process, source of project finance, contract documents, leadership, authority and responsibility and performance form what could be referred to as a procurement system.